-We’ve got plenty of maths activities you can use to personalise learning to pupils’ interest such as this football maths lesson, this Science in Maths activity or a KS2 maths investigation into famous mathematicians for International Women’s Day.
+We’ve got plenty of maths activities you can use to personalise learning to pupils’ interest such as this football maths lesson, this Science in Maths activity or a KS2 maths investigation into famous female mathematicians for International Women’s Day.

 8. Create more opportunities for pupil talk

 Finding time for high quality maths talk in a KS2 class is hard.
 But, wherever possible, you should encourage active learning and promote discussion rather than lecturing.

-Maths strategy KS2 9.
-Use ‘Concrete Pictorial Abstract’ method
+9. Use ‘Concrete Pictorial Abstract’ method

-The maths mastery method of using CPA is a staple of many Maths teachers’ toolkit.
+The CPA Concrete Pictorial Abstract method is a staple of many Maths teachers’ toolkit.
 Use real objects to build the pupils’ foundations for conceptual understanding, and follow up with pictorial representations that help them freely conceptualise a problem.

-10. Use variation to improve Maths progress
+10. Use variation to improve maths progress

 There are two stages of this.
-Conceptual variation, which shows pupils different ideas that underpin a Mathematical concept, can be framed using questions such as ‘what’s the same?’ and ‘what’s different?’ between different representations.
-It helps pupils distinguish the essential and obscure characteristics of a Maths concept.
+Conceptual variation, which shows pupils different ideas that underpin a mathematical concept, can be framed using questions such as ‘what’s the same?’ and ‘what’s different?’ between different representations.
+It helps pupils distinguish the essential and obscure characteristics of a maths concept.